St. Columba Church (New York City): History

 St. Columba's Church was built at the request of Catholic residents of the neighborhood of Chelsea, whose closest church was of St. Joseph in Greenwich Village.
 Bishop Hughes put Rev. Patrick Joseph Bourke in charge.
 Father Bourke first held services in a small frame building on the south side of 27th St. between 8th and 9th Avenues.
 He then obtained possession of a boathouse at 24th and 8th.
 The cornerstone of the church was laid by Bishop Hughes on May 22, 1845.
 The church was constructed by parishioners who employed as laborers on the west side docks, who would spend evenings at the site after loading and unloading ships all day.
 St. Columba's was dedicated on October 2, 1845 by coadjutor bishop John McCloskey.

 Father Bourke, who occasionally preached in Irish, resigned due to poor health and returned to Europe; he was succeeded by Rev. Michael McAleer.
 The parish was seriously affected during the cholera season of 1849.
 McAleer, a former missionary in Tennessee, slept on a couch in the parlor, with a horse and wagon at the ready, should his services be needed.

 Upon the death of Father Prat in December 1908, Rev. Thomas A. Thornton was appointed pastor.
 Thornton was also Superintendent of the New York Catholic Schools.

 Three parish priests served in the Chaplain Corps during World War II.
 In 2015 the parish of St. Columba merged with that of Guardian Angel.

+St. Columba had closed by 2023, after the building was found to be in danger of collapsing.
+The church, school, and convent were sold, and demolished in 2026.